-The future outlook for the Malaysian economy is expected to be weaker than previous year.
+The future outlook for the Malaysian economy is expected to be stronger than previous year with World Bank predicting a growth of 5.4 %.
 The Board shall strive on every avenue to improve revenue and profitability.

 Acknowledgement

 The last few years have proven the resilience of the Company and I would like to thank the shareholders for their unwavering support so far.